American whiskey: Types

-To be labeled as one of these types, the whiskey must be distilled to no more than 80% alcohol by volume (160 U.S. proof) to ensure the flavor of the original mash is adequately retained, and the addition of coloring, caramel, or other flavoring additives is prohibited.
+To be labeled as one of these types, the whiskey must be distilled to no more than 80% alcohol by volume (160 U.S. proof) to ensure the flavor of the original mash is adequately retained and the addition of coloring, caramel, or other flavoring additives is prohibited.
 All of these, except corn whiskey, must be aged at least briefly (although no minimum aging period is specified) in charred new oak containers.
 These restrictions do not exist for some similarly named products in some other countries, such as Canada.
 American corn whiskey does not have to be aged at all – but, if it is aged, it must be aged in used or uncharred oak barrels "at not more than 62.5% alcohol by volume (125 proof)".
 In practice, if corn whiskey is aged, it is usually aged in used bourbon barrels.

-Straight whiskey is whiskey that was distilled to not more than 80% alcohol by volume (160 proof) that has been aged for at least two years at a starting alcohol concentration of not more than 62.5%.
-It has not been blended with any other spirits, colorings, or additives.
-A straight whiskey that also meets one of the other above definitions is referred to by combining the term "straight" with the term for the type of whiskey.
+Straight whiskey is a whiskey that was distilled to not more than 80% alcohol by volume (160 proof) that has been aged for at least two years at a starting alcohol concentration of not more than 62.5%.
+It has not been blended with other spirits, colorings, or additives.
+A straight whiskey that also meets one of the above definitions is referred to by combining the term "straight" with the term for the type of whiskey.
 For example, a rye whiskey that meets this definition is called a "straight rye whiskey".

 Unqualified "whiskey" without a grain type identification such as "bourbon", "rye", or "corn" must be distilled at less than 95% alcohol by volume (190 proof) from a fermented mash of grain in such a manner that the distillate possesses the taste, aroma, and characteristics generally attributed to whiskey.
 It must be stored in oak containers – charred new oak is not required – and bottled at no less than 40% alcohol by volume (80 proof).
-To carry the designation "straight whiskey" without a grain type identification, the fermented mash must be less than 51% of any one type of grain and must be stored for a period of at least two years in charred new oak containers.
+To carry the designation "straight whiskey" without a grain type identification, the fermented mash must be less than 51% of any one type of grain and must be stored for at least two years in charred new oak containers.

-A straight whiskey that has been aged less than four years must be labeled with an age statement describing the actual minimum age of the product; whereas, if straight whiskey is stored as prescribed for four years or more, a statement of age is optional.
+A straight whiskey that has been aged less than four years must be labeled with an age statement describing the actual minimum age of the product; whereas if straight whiskey is stored as prescribed for four years or more, a statement of age is optional.

 Furthermore, a straight whiskey (or other spirit produced from a single class of materials) may be labeled as bottled in bond if it has been aged for at least four years in a federally bonded warehouse, is bottled at 50% alcohol by volume (100 proof), and is the product of one distilling season (defined as either the first or last half of a calendar year).

 Other types of American whiskey defined by federal regulations include the following: